felipegcampos/azure-stream-moleculer-issue/README.md

 4 - On the second terminal ( the one you loaded the **assets** service ), run `call assets.get`.
 It should download the file from azure storage to the download folder but instead it will throw and error `>> ERROR: stream.pipe is not a function`.

 **PS**: If you run and load both services within the same terminal/broker it should work fine.
+Moreover, it also works if you use `fs.createReadStream('./resources/picture.png')` instead of `this.blobService.createReadStream('storage', ctx.params.filename)` in the `readStream` function.